tysker/traefik-setup-remote-3sem/README.md

 - To generate a digital ocean token, go to [DigitalOcean](https://cloud.digitalocean.com/account/api/tokens) and create a new token.

-### 3. Create acme directory and an acme.json file
+### 3. Create an acme directory and an acme.json file

 ```bash
   mkdir ./acme